 - High School Curricula

-Applicants currently enrolled in an accredited college or university must also submit the following:
+Applicants currently enrolled in an accredited college or university must submit the following:

 - An original, sealed college transcript

-This is not strictly a needs based scholarship, but it will be considered.
 All personal and scholastic information will be used for verification purposes only.
-Applications will be judged on the following criteria: (1) Community/volunteer achievements; (2) Academic achievement; (3) Essay and (4) Need.
+Applications will be judged on the following criteria: (1) Community/volunteer achievements; (2) Academic achievement; (3) Essay; (4) Grammar and spelling.

 - The application must be sent by mail.

 - Application must be typed.
 Handwritten applications and essays will not be accepted or considered.

 - Applicants not submitting a complete application package will not be considered.

 - Application packages postmarked after the deadline date will not be considered.

 Police Foundation of Colorado Springs